 - Among menstruating individuals receiving gynecological care (such as laparoscopy or laparotomy), 1 in 20 were newly diagnosed with both conditions.

-- In contrast, when the researchers analyzed MRI scans—a less invasive but less precise diagnostic tool—of individuals not seeking gynecological care, they found that 1 in 50 with endometriosis also had PCOS.
+- In contrast, when the researchers analyzed MRI scans—a less invasive but less precise diagnostic tool—of individuals not seeking gynecological care, they found that 1 in 50 with endometriosis also had PMOS.

-These findings support the idea that PCOS and endometriosis stem from opposing hormonal imbalances.
-PCOS is driven by excess ovarian testosterone production, while endometriosis is linked to lower testosterone levels relative to estrogen.
+These findings support the idea that PMOS and endometriosis stem from opposing hormonal imbalances.
+PMOS is driven by excess ovarian testosterone production, while endometriosis is linked to lower testosterone levels relative to estrogen.

-PCOS is generally easier to diagnose than endometriosis, as it presents clearer clinical markers and is more straightforward once other conditions have been ruled out.
-It still takes 4.3 years on average, however, from the first time seeking medical care for PCOS-related symptoms to receiving a diagnosis.
-To be diagnosed with PCOS, you need to have at least two of four diagnostic criteria:
+PMOS is generally easier to diagnose than endometriosis, as it presents clearer clinical markers and is more straightforward once other conditions have been ruled out.
+It still takes 4.3 years on average, however, from the first time seeking medical care for PMOS-related symptoms to receiving a diagnosis.
+To be diagnosed with PMOS, you need to have at least two of four diagnostic criteria:

 - Either infrequent or prolonged periods